 Tip 21.
 Combine a short vacation with work travel or family visits.
 From domestic to international trips, airlines may allow lay-overs at minimal to no charge.
-I discovered flying to the Brazilian Amazon from Washington that an extended connection in Panama City, Panama would allow for sight-seeing or sleeping for a few hours before traveling on.
+I discovered this for flights to the Brazilian Amazon from Washington.
+I could choose a stop in Panama City, Panama.
+There was time to sleep and see some sights.

 Tip 22.
 Depending upon your destination, the day of the week for your travel may matter.
 For popular vacation sites, mid-week rates tend to be best.

 Tip 24.
-Look for those cruise lines that are adding “no single supplement” departures.
+Look for those cruise lines that have “no single supplement” departures.

 Tip 25.
 For airline deals, consolidators may have the cheapest price.